thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Fixed issue with Dollar signs in custom UNIX\Cisco accounts.
 - Fixed bug with large result sets when searching for linked accounts.
-- Fixed issue with inactivity timeout on the server prompt for launcher for AD Secrets.
+- *ixed issue with inactivity timeout on the server prompt for launcher for AD Secrets.
-- Fixed bug where $$CHECKFOR and $$CHECKINFO commands did not work on the Password Changer test dialogs.
+- *ixed bug where $$CHECKFOR and $$CHECKINFO commands did not work on the Password Changer test dialogs.
-- Fixed issue where the Keep Alive monitor would log an error if the site certificate wasn't trusted.
+- *ixed issue where the Keep Alive monitor would log an error if the site certificate wasn't trusted.
-- Fixed a bug where the database backups would not get deleted if in a separate folder from the web application backups.
+- *ixed a bug where the database backups would not get deleted if in a separate folder from the web application backups.
+**
 ## Release Notes 7.8.000010

 ### Main Focus: Configuration file support for Service Accounts